-- Used to pass optimisation hints to MPI-IO - implementations can define any number of allowed values - these are portable in as much as they can be ignored! - can use the default value info = MPI INFO NULL - Info objects can be created, set and freed - MPI Info create - MPI Info set - MPI Info free - see man pages for details - Using appropriate values may be key to performance - e.g. setting buffer sizes, blocking factors, number of IO nodes, ... - but is dependent on the system and the MPI implementation - need to consult the MPI manual for your machine - on ARCHER, easier to tune Lustre file system than use MPI-IO hints
+- Used to pass optimisation hints to MPI-IO - implementations can define any number of allowed values - these are portable in as much as they can be ignored! - can use the default value info = MPI_INFO_NULL - Info objects can be created, set and freed (see manual for details) - MPI_Info_create - MPI_Info_set - MPI_Info_free - Using appropriate values may be key to performance - e.g. setting buffer sizes, blocking factors, number of IO nodes, ... - but is dependent on the system and the MPI implementation - need to consult the MPI manual for your machine - on ARCHER, easier to tune Lustre file system than use MPI-IO hints epcc